San Francisco Glens: Glens add Women's First Team

-In December 2022, the club announced the addition of a women's first team in the new NorCal Division of the USL W League, with Mike Sharabi announced as head coach.
+In December 2022, the club announced the addition of a women's first team in the new NorCal Division of the USL W League, with Mike Sharabi announced as head coach and Heath Piper as lead assistant.
 Their first signing was Stanford National Freshman of the Year and U.S. Under-20 defender Elise Evans.
 The team started out strong, racing out to a 9-0-0 record and earning the No. 1 national ranking in the USL W League five weeks in a row.
 Ultimately the Glens won the NorCal Division Championship and Western Conference Championship, blasting Oakland Soul SC 5-1 in the semifinals and outlasting California Storm 2-1.
 The Girls in Green saw their magical run end in the closing seconds of regulation in the National Semifinal to eventual USL W League champions Indy Eleven, 3-2.
 Nádia Gomes was named USL W National Player of the Year and USL W NorCal Division Player of the Year after notching 16 goals and 9 assists.
 Defender Elle Piper joined Gomes on the USL W National Team of the Year, and Ryan Maquiñana was named USL W National Executive of the Year.

 Jessica Hewins took over as head coach for the 2024 USL W season, with forwards Gomes, Miri O'Donnell and Amy Sayer signing pro contracts with the NWSL's Chicago Stars, Sweden's Kristianstads DFF, and Portugal's Sporting C.P. respectively.
 Maquiñana also departed for a front-office position with the San Jose Earthquakes.
 Despite the changes, the majority of the roster remained intact.
 The Glens led the NorCal Division for most of the season, rising to as high as No. 10 in the national rankings, before two late setbacks pushed them into third and out of postseason contention.
 Forward Karlie Lema later signed a pro contract with NWSL club Bay FC, who ironically announced their new training facility on Treasure Island would neighbor the Glens' stadium.